lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

     Figure 3: After clicking "Pin Chart/Table", the extracted line profile will appear in the table (bottom) and chart (right) for further analysis and manipulation.

-**7. Delete the extracted line profile.**
+**7. Clear the extracted line profile.**
 Click the "x" at upper right in the chart (plot); in the table tab "Extract line"; and in the "Overlay" pop-up window to the right of the "Extract Line" overlay row and then close the "Overlay" window.

 **8. Extract point fluxes.**
 Click the "Tools" icon, then select the "Points" icon in the "Extract" row (see Figure 1).
-Click on a few faint objects across the image, and the single-pixel flux will be plotted as a function of their x-axis location in the pop-up window.
+Click on a few objects across the image; in Figure 4, faint objects were selected.
+In the pop-up window, see that the single-pixel flux will be plotted as a function of the x-axis location.
 Set the aperture to "7x7" and "Sum", as in the example in Figure 4 below.

 .. figure:: images/portal-105-4-4.png